Vaughan Williams Singers is a mixed-voice chamber choir based in the market town of Dorking in the Surrey Hills.

 Vaughan Williams Singers rehearses weekly during term-time on Tuesday evenings at The Priory School in Dorking.

-Get in touch and we’ll arrange a time for a short informal audition.
+New singers typically spend a couple of rehearsals with us after which they have a short informal audition.
 This will include a discussion about your musical experience and knowledge, performing a short prepared accompanied song of your choice, musicianship tests and a piece of sight-reading.

 A brief summary of the choir's ethos